Iiolonioro/dataset-did-core/jekyll/_pages/index.md

 ---

 Welcome to the DID-Core Dataset, or DCD.
-The DCD is a community artifact providing an historical accounting of the evolution of DIDs and their relation to descendant and related technologies.
+The DCD is a community artifact providing an historical account of the origina and evolution of DIDs and their descendant and related technologies.

 DID Methods are analyzed separately in the DID Method Dataset or DMD.

 The DCD is an analysis of the W3C DID-Core specification as it has evolved since inception in 2016.
-This document tracks the [W3C DID-Core Git Hub Repository](https://github.com/w3c/did-core), which is the root of authority.
+This document primarily tracks the [W3C DID-Core Git Hub Repository](https://github.com/w3c/did-core), which is the root of authority.
 All statements which do not provenance back to this specification are nonjudgementally recognized as opinionated to some